a short bit about me

 Here are a handful of commonly loved records and artists that are not on this here list.
 I have great respect for these artists and hate none of these recordings.
 All of them have appeared on my list at one time or another.
 The reasons for their removal will be explained below.

-Some Guys Top 1000 list is subjective and the cultural significance or popularity of albums, while still a factor, is less of a factor than my own taste when it comes to choosing what makes it on this list and what doesn't.
+Some Guys Top 1000 list is subjective.
+The cultural significance or popularity of albums, while still a factor, is less of a factor than my own taste when it comes to choosing what makes it on this list and what doesn't.
 We all have different ears, so let me explain below why the brain between these particular ears decided to leave these great achievements off of Some Guys Top 1000.

 Omitting one of the more ubiquitous records in the Western World might be a, what the fuck?! to the five of you that read this.
 But I can't put something on my site that I am so completely tired of.
 I think this album was on my list 3 different times.
 At one time it was in the high 100s.
 But I had it there because of how it's been regarded over the last four decades not how I truly felt.
 I do still like some of the musical highs on Hotel California.
 "Wasted Time" is one of the great break up songs.
 I remember listening to a past girlfriend play it on repeat in our final days of living together.
 It's songs like "Hotel California", "Life In The Fast Lane" and "New Kid In Town" that I have heard 500 times too many (usually not always by choice) that have lead me to say "nay" to Hotel on Some Guy Top 1000.
 Great song writing yes.
 Culturally significant yes.
 Just not for me anymore.
 One Of These Nights did make the list.
 I always thought this was more dynamic and moving recording than Hotel.
 If you don't agree I say, "yeah, well, that's just, like, you know, your opinion, man".